Information systems engineering

 - Systems engineering

 The process by which information systems are designed, developed, tested, and maintained.
 The technical origins of information systems engineering can be traced to conventional information systems design and development, and the field of systems engineering.
 Information systems engineering is by nature structured, iterative, multidisciplinary, and applied.
-It involves structured requirement analyses, functional modeling, prototyping, software engineering, and system testing, documentation, and maintenance.
+It involves planning, analyzing, designing, and implementing applications, such as for health care, banking, insurance, finance, manufacturing, and research (see illustration).

 The content above is only an excerpt.